Special Broadcasting Service (SBS)

-SBS’ history harks back to 1975, when two ethnic radio stations, 2EA in Sydney and 3EA in Melbourne, were launched.
-In their early days, these channels were licensed only for three months to inform ethnic communities about planned changes in the country’s healthcare system.
-Three years later, SBS was established.
-The broadcaster’s cultural mission is to provide multicultural and multilingual broadcast programs for Australia’s communities.
-Today, the chain airs six television channels and nine radio stations.
+SBS’s origins trace back to 1975 with the inception of two experimental ethnic radio stations, 2EA in Sydney and 3EA in Melbourne, initially licensed for brief three‑month stints to inform multicultural communities about imminent changes to Australia’s healthcare system.
+Three years later, in 1978, SBS was formally constituted, with a clear cultural mission: to deliver multicultural and multilingual broadcast content for Australia’s richly diverse communities.
+Today, SBS operates six free‑to‑air television channels and nine radio stations, offering a vibrant mosaic of programming across media platforms.

 Media assets